Mobius1/Selectr/README.md

 # Selectr

-A lightweight dependency-free select box replacement written in vanilla javascript.
-Just 6KB minified and gzipped.
-Similar to Select2 and Chosen without the dependencies.
+A lightweight, dependency-free, mobile-friendly select box replacement written in vanilla javascript.
+Just 6.5KB minified and gzipped.
+Similar to Select2 and Chosen, but without the dependencies.

-Supports most modern browsers including IE9.
+Supports most modern mobile and desktop browsers including IE9.

 ---